vuejs-in/vue-bangalore/16-all-in/README.md

       <p>Building a full fledged application which is server side rendered, having state management taken care of with modular architecture is always the end goal of a team / individual to build long lasting production ready project.</p>
       <p>With my experience of building few such projects, I would like share the best practises and the proper approaches with the community.</p>
     bio: I am a Full Stack Developer having 4+ years of experience in building enterprise level apps with the cutting edge technologies.
 Currently working with AirAsia in Bangalore.
 Previously, have built a Cricket website for Times Internet (Willow.TV) using Vuex, Nuxt.js, Flask & AWS.
-  - title: VueJS and Serverless: The Good, The Bad and The Ugly
+  - title: VueJS and Serverless - The Good, The Bad and The Ugly
     type: talk
     speaker: Chintan Banugaria <@diku_patel>
     description: >-